- Home

 California Green Building Code (CALGreen)

 The City of Chowchilla is developing guidelines to implement California Green Building Code (CALGreen) requirements for 50% diversion of waste from construction and demolition projects.
-In the interim, please view and/or download the information brochure provided by Mid Valley Disposal, the City’s franchise refuse disposal service company, that has useful information for your upcoming project.
+In the interim, please view and/or download the information brochure provided by Mid Valley Disposal, the City’s franchise refuse disposal service company, with useful information for your upcoming project.
 For additional information, view the Construction and Demolition Debris Services Brochure (PDF).

 State Senate Bill 1383